NVIDIA/TensorRT/samples/python/detectron2/README.md

 ## Setup

-In order for scripts to work we suggest an environment with TensorRT >= 8.0.1.
+In order for scripts to work we suggest an environment with TensorRT >= 8.4.1.

 Install TensorRT as per the [TensorRT Install Guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
 You will need to make sure the Python bindings for TensorRT are also installed correctly, these are available by installing the `python3-libnvinfer` and `python3-libnvinfer-dev` packages on your TensorRT download.

-If you would like to use Docker, we have tested and suggesting `docker pull nvcr.io/nvidia/pytorch:21.12-py3` as a base image.

 Install all dependencies listed in `requirements.txt`: